Why is my Mac Running Slow?

 Step 1: Clear Disk Space

-Check out our guide on how to clear disk space on Mac to find a step-by-step guide on how to make use of each point below:
+Check out our guide on how to clear disk space on Mac.
+It provides a step-by-step guide on how to complete each of the steps below to clear huge amounts of storage on your Mac:

 1. Mac OS Storage Management